maierfelix/nvk/README.md

 Structures and handles come with these 3 properties:

  - *.memoryBuffer*: Reference to the underlying native memory, wrapped inside an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)
  - *.memoryAddress*: Native address (BigInt) of *memoryBuffer*.
-To convert BigInt into a native type, see e.g. [this](https://github.com/nodejs/node-addon-api/blob/master/doc/bigint.md#int64value) document.
+To convert BigInt into a native type, see e.g. [this](https://github.com/nodejs/node-addon-api/blob/master/doc/bigint.md#int64value) document
  - *.byteLength*: Total native bytelength of the structure/handle

 ## Build Instructions: